 The admission requirements are the same for all candidates: see Admission Requirements.

-Can I apply if I have not received my Diploma yet?
+Can I apply if I have not received my previous degree yet?

-Candidates who cannot provide their diploma before the given deadline but are expected to graduate before September of the following academic year are eligible to apply.
-They have to submit a certificate from their university with the expected date of graduation and all transcripts to date, and provide a copy of the diploma before the starting date of the programme.
+Candidates who cannot provide a copy of their degree before the given deadline but are expected to graduate before September of the following academic year are eligible to apply.
+They have to submit a certificate from their university with the expected date of graduation and all transcripts to date, and provide a copy of the degree before the starting date of the programme.

 If you have any futher questions regarding application procedure, mandatory documents and/or technical issues, please go to http://emundus.izp.cm-uj.krakow.pl or contact the recruitment team : email@example.com.